Kotlin/dataframe/docs/StardustDocs/topics/installation.md

 </tabs>

 Note that it's better to use the same version for a library and plugin to avoid unpredictable errors.
-After plugin configuration, you can try it out, for [example](schemasGradle.md#annotation-processing).
+After plugin configuration you can try it out with [example](schemasGradle.md#annotation-processing).

 ### Custom configuration

-If you want to avoid adding unnecessary dependencies, you can choose from the following artifacts:
+If you want to avoid adding unnecessary dependency, you can choose from following artifacts:

 <tabs>
 <tab title="Kotlin DSL">